Guarneri Quartet Violist Michael Tree – In Memoriam (1934-2018)

-The Violin Channel recently caught up with Orion Quartet violist Steven Tenenbom, longtime student and friend of former Guarneri String Quartet member, Mr Michael Tree – who passed away earlier this week, aged 83.
+The Violin Channel recently caught up with Orion Quartet violist Steven Tenenbom, longtime student and friend of former Guarneri String Quartet member, Mr. Michael Tree who passed away at aged 83.

-In a VC-exclusive blog, Steven pays tribute to his late-teacher and mentor:
+Here, Steven pays tribute to his late teacher and mentor: